PelFritz/MLCOURSE/README.md

 If you already have some programming knowledge from another language then getting into python is easier.
 After all the programming way of thinking cuts across these languages.
 For example

-In R we index consider we have a list mylist we index the first element with `mylist[[1]]` but in python we do something slightly different `mylist[0]`.
+In R, consider we have a list "mylist" we index the first element with `mylist[[1]]` but in python we do something slightly different `mylist[0]`.
 Well because python starts counting from zero, and we index our list like R programmers index their vectors.